 Matthias says the team’s ultimate goal is to see whether their findings in preclinical models hold true in human trials.

-“The exciting thing is that many cytokines can be easily interfered with using drugs already used to treat other inflammatory diseases like rheumatoid arthritis,” he says.
+“The exciting thing is that many cytokines can be easily neutralised with drugs that are already used to treat other inflammatory diseases like rheumatoid arthritis,” he says.

-“If we can prove these existing drugs are an effective treatment for inflammatory breast cancer, we could begin treating patients with them more quickly than it would take to conduct clinical trials on a new drug.”
+“If we can prove that some of these existing drugs provide a novel treatment for inflammatory breast cancer, we could begin treating patients with them more quickly than it would take to conduct clinical trials on a new drug.”